Racism in Russia: Jews

 On 11 January 2006, Alexander Koptsev burst into Bolshaya Bronnaya Synagogue in Moscow and stabbed eight people with a knife.
 In March, he was sentenced to 13 years in prison.
 In 2008, allegations of blood libel appeared in posters in Novosibirsk.
 The Federation of Jewish Communities of Russia expressed their concern about a rising number of attacks targeting Jews, calling it part of "a recent surge in anti-Semitic manifestations" in Russia.

-In 2019, Ilya Yablogov wrote that many Russians were keen on antisemitic conspiracy theories in 1990s but it declined after 2000 and many high-ranking officials were forced to apologize for the antisemitic behavior.
+In 2019, Ilya Yablokov wrote that many Russians were keen on antisemitic conspiracy theories in 1990s but it declined after 2000 and many high-ranking officials were forced to apologize for the antisemitic behavior.

-The 2019 Pew Research poll found that 18% of Russians held unfavorable views of Jews, the number has dropped from 34% in 2009.
+The 2019 Pew Research poll found that 18% of Russians held unfavorable views of Jews, dropping from 34% in 2009.

+Sámi people

+In July, 2024, the Russian government labelled dozens of Indigenous organizations as extremist organizations, including some Sámi organizations.
+Russian repression of Sámi activists caused some to hide their Sámi identity or flee to the Nordic countries.

+Yakuts

+Sergey Nikolaev, a 46-year-old man from the Sakha (Yakutia) Republic, was brutally murdered by a group of racist youths after a soccer match who were targeting people who did not look like an ethnic Russian.
+Nikolaev, with a Eurasian complexion, lost his life at the scene.
+Despite numerous witnesses, no one intervened or alerted the police for 30 minutes.
+Russian society grapples with the escalating violence fueled by ethnic hatred.